 Think of leaving each wall you finish with a big X of braided rope.
 Complete each wall and gradually move to the front of the moving container.
 Leave no gaps behind!

-Stuff the Empty Spaces
+Stuff the empty spaces

 Fill these gaps with blankets and garbage bags filled with clothes or stuffed animals.
-The goal is to minimize space and to minimize movement.
+The goal is to minimize space and movement.

 The more tightly packed your pods container, the more secure the move.

-Preparing Furniture and Appliances
+Preparing furniture and appliances

-Follow these steps before you load furniture and appliances.
+Follow these steps before you load furniture and appliances:

-- If possible, pack couches on their ends to leave more storage space
+- If possible, pack couches on their ends to leave more storage space.

-- Load heavy items along the sides of the moving pod close to anchors
+- Load heavy items along the sides of the moving pod close to anchors.

-- Secure your mattresses in mattress covers
+- Secure your mattresses in mattress covers.

-- Secure all your heavy items with moving straps for zero movement during the trip
+- Secure all your heavy items with moving straps for zero movement during the trip.

-Loading Fragile items
+Loading fragile items

 If you can, avoid storing heirlooms and keepsakes or highly valuable fragile items in your moving pod.
-If you must, then follow these tips.
+If you must, then follow these tips:

-- Pack these boxes into the tiers with other boxes but marked as fragile so you take more caution during unloading.
+- Pack these boxes into the tiers with other boxes, but marked as “fragile” so you take more caution during unloading.

-- If you think you will need to access the pod during storage, rethink your packing plan.
+- If you think you’ll need to access the pod during storage, rethink your packing plan.

 - You pack all your appliances and furniture at the back of the pod and all your boxes at the front.
 The result may be toppled boxes and damage when you unload.
 Evenly distribute items and weight through the packing container for a tight load.

 - You’ve packed the pod pretty tightly, so you don’t think you need ropes or anchors.
-During transport vibrations can cause “wiggle room” to form and cause heavier items to shift.
+During transport, vibrations can cause “wiggle room” to form and cause heavier items to shift.
 Secure every moving box tier and all heavy items with rope.
 Take advantage of the built-in pod anchors!

-- Never pack perishables in a pod
+- Never pack perishables in a pod.

-- Always label your boxes so you can see at a glance what each tier contains
+- Always label your boxes so you can see at a glance what each tier contains.

-- Use specialized picture boxes for artwork, mirrors and flat screen TVs
+- Use specialized picture boxes for artwork, mirrors, and flat screen TVs.

-- At the entry of the moving container place a large sheet of cardboard or flattened boxes to create a barrier that will prevent items from falling against the door during the move.
+- At the entry of the moving container, place a large sheet of cardboard or flattened boxes to create a barrier that will prevent items from falling against the door during the move.
 This will prevent door jams when you go to unpack.

-- Always keep an itemized list of what you packed
+- Always keep an itemized list of what you packed.